Psylaa/frens/docs/route_design.md

 # Files

+File - A reference to a file on disk with extension and owner (user ID).

 | Use Case                                       | HTTP Method | Path                    | Status  |
 | ---------------------------------------------- | ----------- | ----------------------- | ------- |
 | Upload a new file                              | POST        | /files                  | Pending |